futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 11,
       "focus": "Marketing & release strategy",
-      "explanation": "Summon your audience with calculated ritual—content calendars and targeted ads.", "goal": "Release assets scheduled by day 330", "course_rec": {
+      "goal": "Release assets scheduled by day 330", "course_rec": {
         "title": "How to Promote Your Music in 2025: Facebook/Meta Ads",